andrewldesousa/FastSS/README.md

 **NLP Category: Text Summarization**

 To achieve this, we used learned BERT sentence embeddings to build an extractive summarizer.
-In extractive text summarization, we aim to use deep learning to identify the important sentences or excerpts from a large text.
-Our extractive summarizer uses the HuggingFace Pytorch transformers library to run extractive summarizations.
-It does this by first embedding the sentences, then running a clustering algorithm, finding the sentences that are closest to the cluster's centroids.
+In extractive text summarization, we aim to use deep learning to identify the important sentences or excerpts from a large text body.
+Our extractive summarizer uses the HuggingFace Pytorch transformers library to run extractive summarization.
+It does this by first encoding the sentences into embedding representations, running a clustering algorithm, then finding the sentences that are closest to the cluster's centroids.

 **Some Photos**